cunhasbia/final-challenge-backend/README.md

 This is the final back-end challenge (an API to control products, stocks and sales) delivered to Growdev, using all the technologies learned during classes.

-## 💡 Undestanding the problem
+## 💡 Understanding the problem

 The customer needs to **control their stocks, sales, and sales return**.
-Today he doesn't know **which category or which product has a higher return**.
+Today, he doesn't know **which category or which product is most returned**.
 Often, when starting a sale, he doesn't known whether the product is in stock.
-Therefore, the customer set up 3 stocks in different places and if one stock doesn't have the product to sell, **he can pick up the nearest one**, if have this permission.
+Therefore, the customer set up 3 stocks in different places and if one stock doesn't have the product to sell, **he can pick up the nearest one**, if has this permission.

 ## 💻 The project

 **We developed an API in order to propose a solution that meets the needs of the client**.
 In it, the customer is able to control his stock of products, his sales and sales return, respecting his business rules.

-The API documentation is available on Swagger.
+✔️ Tests running<br>
+✔️ Documentation<br>
+✔️ Migrations/Models<br>
+✔️ Running on Heroku<br>

 ### 🔍 Database model